dtung2008/hash/readme.md

             *p = *i;
         return p;
     }
-To copy an (char *) type, you can just use strdup as cpfunc.
+To copy an (char *) type, you just use the standard strdup as dupfunc.

-I have built a version of intdup in the package, strdup is a function standard library.
-You need to build other dupfunc by youselves.
+I have built a version of intdup in the package, strdup is a function in the standard library.
+You need to build other dupfunc by yourselves.

 ### 9. How to write a freefunc

-You need to write a free function for those dynamic memory not removable by freeing the return pointer of lookup.
+Users need to write a free function for those dynamic memory not freeable through pointer to user's data.
 If there is no such memory, just pass NULL to freefunc.
-Package will free the nearest dynamic memory.
 For examples, you just pass NULL for int and (char *) data.

 ## Example codes

-test.c shows how to use hash with string (char array) value, and hash with int value.
+test.c shows how to use hash with string (char array) and int value.
+Check it with

+    gcc test.c hash.c
+    ./a.out

-dup.c show how to use hash with int value to find the duplicate lines from standard input.
+dup.c show how to use hash with int value to find the duplicated lines from standard input.
+Check it with

+    gcc dup.c hash.c
+    ./a.out < hash.c